 Summing Up

 Well, nausea is a commonly reported Ozempic side effect.
 It typically starts from 8-12 weeks after you start taking this medication and subsides itself after a few weeks.
 However, if the dose of this drug is increased, it can occur again.
-So, to limit or avoid Ozempic nausea relief, consider some effective approaches that include using lower doses, quitting food high in sugar and fat, having anti-nausea drugs, increasing doses slowly, and trying home remedies.
+So, to get Ozempic nausea relief, consider some effective approaches that include using lower doses, quitting food high in sugar and fat, having anti-nausea drugs, increasing doses slowly, and trying home remedies.
 It is important to mention that if the nausea-like feeling stays for a longer time and impacts your daily activities, seek help from a licensed dietitian.
 Professionals will help reduce nausea and any side effects of Ozempic by suggesting what foods and other things to avoid.
 Also, they will help customize a well-balanced meal that can meet nutritional needs while on Ozempic treatment.

 You can also read: Ozempic Vs Saxenda: Which One is Best For Weight Loss?